-Alternative Dispute Resolution is a way of resolving disputes between disagreeing parties instead of resorting to court and the lengthy procedures that can come out of that.
+Alternative Dispute Resolution is a way of resolving disputes between disagreeing parties instead of resorting to litigation in court and the lengthy procedures that can come out of that.
 Under Maltese legislation alternative dispute resolution includes mediation and arbitration.

 The advantages of resorting to alternative dispute resolution rather than going to court are that:

 4. Parties will feel that they are more in control

 Mediation is mandatory in cases of personal separation, employment issues, property issues and company issues.
 During a mediation process, a mediator is present who directs and supports the parties to reach an amicable solution.